+Submission deadline: January 2021, exact date to be determined (Authors will be notified of decisions regarding the conference program by 1 March 2021.)

+We invite submissions that address any philosophical question(s) related to death and dying.
+This includes, but is not limited to, the following:

+LATER VERSION

-Submission deadline: 13 January 2020 (Authors will be notified of decisions regarding the conference program by 1 March 2020.)
+Submission deadline: January 2021, exact date to be determined (Authors will be notified of decisions regarding the conference program by 1 March 2021.)

 We invite submissions that address any philosophical question(s) related to death and dying.
 This includes, but is not limited to, the following: